Before Kyle finally turned his life around making 6-figures in dropshipping, there’s a huge list of his failures.

-I use the same Shopify theme, use Sell The Trend to create some awesome landing pages (similar landing pages for most of my stores), some key apps to increase AOV and automate most of the process to focus on more important things – that actually makes me money.
+I use the same theme, use Sell The Trend to create some awesome landing pages (similar landing pages for most of my stores), some key apps to increase AOV and automate most of the process to focus on more important things – that actually makes me money.

 My Two Cents